Raedin24/School/L400/DCIT 423/Module 14.md

 `Control plane is basically code that directs the data on how and where to move.`

 ## Forwarding on Remote Networks
 If router and next-hop router are on an ethernet network, a similar process as [[#^218ef8 |above]] will be done for IPv4 and IPv6.
-However here the router searches for the *IP address of next*
+However here the router searches for the *IP address of next-hop*  instead of destination address of packet

+- Packet is dropped if th